signal-flags/signal-flag-images/README.md

 - Alphabet flags A-Z
 - Numeral pennants 0-9
 - Answering pennant (AP)
-- 1st, 2nd and 3rd substitute
+- First, second, third and fourth substitutes.
-- Various flags defined in the Racing Rules of Sailing (Black Flag for starts, Blue and Yellow flags for match racing and umpires' flags).
+- All flags used in the Racing Rules of Sailing:
+  - orange flag for the start line
+  - black flag for starts
+  - blue and yellow flags for match racing
+  - umpires’ green and white, and red flags, and a black and white flag for team racing
+  - +/-, red square and green triangle flags for moving marks.

 Images are provided in the SVG vector format and five sets of flag images are included with the following options:

-- with or without outlines for ease of use in print or on screen
+- with or without outlines for ease of use in print or on screen against any background
-- 4x3 and square shapes for alphabet flags
+- 4×3 or square shapes for alphabet flags
+- 2×1 or 3×1 ('long') shapes for pennants
-- square alphabet flags in primary colours
+- square alphabet flags in primary colours for 3rd party compatibility.

 ## Changes

+**v3.0.0** _21 March 2021_
+Version 3 introduces a new directory structure which breaks compatibility with previous versions.
+Images are now sorted into separate directories described above (individual flag names have not changed however).
+In addition, v3 has the following new features and improvements:

+- 11 new flags
+- improvements to some designs for greater familiarity with 'real' flags and pennants (I, P and S flags and 1 and 2 pennents)
+- additional 'long' pennants in 3×1 aspect ratio, again for greater familiarity with the prototype (2×1 aspect ratio pennants are still available)
+- images are now grouped into directories by 'type' (flag, pennant, triangle), avoiding duplication of identical image files in previous versions.

 **v2.2.0** _16 March 2021_

 - White elements are now 'white smoke' `#f5f5f5` (except for primary colour option).

 **v2.1.1** _15 March 2021_